This post may contain affiliate links. Please read my disclosure for more info.

 Best capsule espresso machine under $1000: Nespresso Lattissima Pro

-- Nespresso capsule system: The ultimate convenience.
-The recyclable aluminum capsules contain the finest espressos for authentic taste without measuring or cleanup.
-Milk carafe capacity (l)- 16 ounce (.5 liter)
+- NESPRESSO CAPSULE SYSTEM: The ultimate convenience; The recyclable aluminum capsules contain the finest espressos for authentic taste without measuring or cleanup

-- The perfect amount of milk: During the extraction process, the integrated carafe dispenses milk in adjustable levels for taste.
-Simply remove from the unit to keep freshly refrigerated.
-The unit is also designed so no milk comes in contact with the machine – and is dishwasher safe.
+- THE PERFECT AMOUNT OF MILK: During the extraction process, the integrated carafe dispenses milk in adjustable levels for taste.
+Simply remove from the unit to keep freshly refrigerated; The carafe is dishwasher safe

 The highest level of simplicity comes with pod-based machines, and there’s really no doubt that Nespresso has the best pod espresso makers.
 The Lattissma Pro is one of the highest-end models in Nespresso’s original line, and it gets my vote for the best Nespresso machine overall.